Tony Blair

-During his first term, Blair enacted constitutional reforms and significantly increased public spending on healthcare and education while also introducing controversial market-based reforms in these areas.
-In addition, Blair saw the introduction of a minimum wage, tuition fees for higher education, constitutional reform such as devolution in Scotland and Wales, an extensive expansion of LGBT+ rights in the UK, and significant progress in the Northern Ireland peace process with the passing of the landmark Good Friday Agreement.
-On foreign policy, Blair oversaw British interventions in Kosovo in 1999 and Sierra Leone in 2000, which were generally perceived to be successful.

-Blair won a second term after Labour won a second landslide victory in the 2001 general election.
-Three months into his second term, Blair's premiership was shaped by the 9/11 terrorist attacks, resulting in the start of the war on terror.
-Blair supported the foreign policy of the George W. Bush administration by ensuring that the British Armed Forces participated in the War in Afghanistan to overthrow the Taliban, destroy al-Qaeda, and capture Osama bin Laden.
-Blair supported the 2003 invasion of Iraq and had the British Armed Forces participate in the Iraq War, on the false beliefs that Saddam Hussein's regime possessed weapons of mass destruction and developed ties with al-Qaeda.
-The invasion of Iraq was particularly controversial, as it attracted widespread public opposition and 139 of Blair's own MPs opposed it.
-As a result, he faced criticism over the policy itself and the circumstances of the decision.
-The Iraq Inquiry report of 2016 gave a damning assessment of Blair's role in the Iraq War.
-As the casualties of the Iraq War mounted, Blair was accused of misleading Parliament, and his popularity dropped dramatically.

-Blair won a third term after Labour won a third election victory in 2005, in part thanks to the UK's strong economic performance, but with a substantially reduced majority, due to the UK's involvement in the Iraq War.
-During his third term, Blair pushed for more systemic public sector reform and brokered a settlement to restore powersharing to Northern Ireland.
-He had a surge in popularity at the time of terrorist bombings of London of July 2005, but by the Spring of 2006 faced significant difficulties, most notably with scandals over failures by the Home Office to deport illegal immigrants.
-Amid the Cash-for-Honours scandal, Blair was interviewed three times as prime minister, though only as a witness and not under caution.
-The Afghanistan and Iraq wars continued, and in 2006, Blair announced he would resign within a year.
-He resigned the party leadership on 24 June 2007 and as prime minister on 27 June, and was succeeded by Gordon Brown, his chancellor.
+During his first term, Blair enacted constitutional reforms and increased public spending on healthcare and education, while introducing market-based reforms in these areas.
+He introduced a minimum wage, tuition fees for higher education, devolution in Scotland and Wales, expansion of LGBTQ rights and significant progress in the Northern Ireland peace process with the landmark Good Friday Agreement.
+He oversaw successful interventions in Kosovo in 1999 and Sierra Leone in 2000.
+Blair secured a second term with another landslide victory in 2001.
+These years in office were shaped by the 9/11 terrorist attacks, resulting in the war on terror.
+Blair supported the 2003 invasion of Iraq and had British Forces participate in the Iraq War, on the false beliefs that Saddam Hussein's regime had weapons of mass destruction and ties with al-Qaeda.
+The invasion was controversial and attracted widespread opposition.
+As the casualties of the Iraq War mounted, Blair was accused of misleading Parliament and his popularity dropped.
+He won a third term in the 2005 general election, but with a reduced majority.
+He pushed for more public sector reform and brokered an agreement to restore powersharing in Northern Ireland.
+Amid the Cash-for-Honours scandal, Blair was interviewed as a witness.
+In 2006, Blair announced he would resign within a year.
+He resigned as party leader and prime minister in June 2007, and was succeeded by Gordon Brown, his chancellor; on the day he ceased to be prime minister, he gave up his parliamentary seat.